How to use Marriott Points Advance — book hotels even if you don’t have the points

 Here are the current Marriott credit card offers.
 If both you and a travel buddy both open a card or two, you’ll have enough points for several days in a five-star hotel in no time.

-- Marriott Bonvoy Brilliant™ American Express® Card – 75,000 bonus points after spending $3,000 in purchases within the first three months of account opening.
-Terms apply
+- Marriott Bonvoy Brilliant™ American Express® Card – Earn 75,000 bonus points after you spend $3,000 in purchases within the first three months of card membership.
+Plus, earn up to $200 in statement credits for eligible purchases made on your new card at U.S. restaurants within the first six months of card membership.

-- Marriott Bonvoy Business™ American Express® Card – 75,000 bonus points after spending $3,000 on purchases within the first three months of account opening.
-Terms apply
+- Marriott Bonvoy Business™ American Express® Card – Limited Time Offer: Earn 100,000 Bonus Marriott Bonvoy Points after you use your new card to make $5,000 in purchases within the first three months of account opening.
+Offer ends 5/18/22.

 There are other ways to earn Marriott points (read our post about how to earn Marriott points), but opening a Marriott credit card is by far the quickest.